trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/swapping-tokens.md

 ## Swapping XTZ and tzBTC

-Now, let's go down the rabbit hole and implement the most complex feature of the dapp: the swap of XTZ and tzBTC.
+Now, let's go down the rabbit hole and implement the most complex feature of the app: the swap of XTZ and tzBTC.

 ### Designing the UI